arithy/packcc/README.md

 term <- l:term _ '+' _ r:factor { $$ = l + r; }
 ```

+A variable identifier must consist of alphabets (both uppercase and lowercase letters), digits, and underscores.
+The first letter must be an alphabet.
+The reserved keywords in C cannot be used.

 **_sequence1_ `/` _sequence2_ `/` ... `/` _sequenceN_**

 Each _sequence_ is tried in turn until one of them matches, at which time matching for the overall pattern succeeds.
 If no _sequence_ matches then the matching for the overall pattern fails.
 The operator slash (`/`) has the least priority.
 The example is shown below.